Asymmetric-al/react-PDF/README.md

 This repository is the Asymmetric.al fork of [`resend/react-email`](https://github.com/resend/react-email).
-It is being turned into a PDF-first document builder for nonprofit and ministry workflows: donation receipts, tax receipts, annual giving statements, donor letters, missionary support reports, financial reports, invoices, certificates, branded documents, and large batch generation.
+It is being turned into a PDF-first document builder for nonprofit and business workflows: donation receipts, tax receipts, annual giving statements, donor letters, marketing reports, financial reports, invoices, certificates, branded documents, and large batch generation.

 The project still has React Email roots.
 The current editor foundation is